 - DNS RR Name: If the alarm includes this field, you can search for events by using it.
 See Searching Events from the Details of an Alarm for more information.

-Below the alarm details, you can see the source, the destination, the associated alarm if it exists, the associated eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., a description, and, in the case of an alarm with a high priority, a recommendation to fix the problem.
+Below the alarm details, you can see the source, the destination, the associated alarm if it exists, the associated eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall., a description, and, in the case of an alarm with a high priority, a recommendation to fix the problem.

 The icon located next to the asset enables you to access these options: